CrowdHailer/gen_browser/README.md

 To share this will be a recipe for working with dialyzer because lack of generics prevent solution being exported from a library.

+### (Type/Pure)Script Actor

+JSAP - JavaScript Actor Platform

+Named actor with reference to Dom
+- create mailbox<T>
+- receive fn -> Promise<Result<T>>
+- receive with a select function T -> A returns a result of A
+- monitor needs to accept a Mailbox where T includes Down message.

 ### Session type interactions

 This probably requires pure interactions.